radiql/types-social/README.md

 # types-social
-A collection of data types commonly used in social media applications
+A collection of data types commonly used in social media stories